SrinivasMalkapuram/Codegnan/Assignment 1/readme.md

-This repository contains a collection of Java programs that demonstrate the use of loops—for, while, and do-while—to solve various basic and intermediate programming problems.
+This repository Folder Assignment 1 contains a collection of Java programs that demonstrate the use of loops—for, while, and do-while—to solve various basic and intermediate programming problems.
 These programs are part of my Java practice and assignment work.

 📂 Topics Covered
 Printing patterns using loops